Triominoes: Setup and initial move

+Placement

-In turn, clockwise, each player places a new tile that lines up with the placed tiles.
-To place a tile, two of the three numbers must align with the adjacent tile.
-If the tile is placed such that it would touch two other tiles, then all of the adjacent numbers must match.
+Play proceeds clockwise; each player places a tile from their hand that lines up with the already placed tiles.
+A valid play of a triomino is similar to that of a domino in that the sides contacting each other must have matching numbers; this means the two numbers at the corners must match with the adjacent tile.
+A side with a 1 and a 2 will often not match the side the player is attempting to match.
+If a new tile is being placed such that it would touch two other tiles, then all of the adjacent numbers must match.
 Where the points of tiles meet the numbers must always be the same; if they are not, someone has been allowed to misplace a tile and the round must be restarted.

+Points are scored based on the numbers on the tile played, with additional bonuses applied when special placements are made.
+After a tile has been placed legally, each number on the newly placed tile is summed and added to that player's score.
+(E.g. 5 + 3 + 1 = 9).

+Drawing penalty

-If a player cannot place a piece he/she must draw a new piece.
+If a player cannot place a piece using the tiles in their hand, they must draw a new piece from the remaining pile.
 Each tile drawn penalizes the player 5 points.
 Players must continue to draw until a matching tile is found or until they have drawn three tiles.
+If one of the three can be placed the score is the value of the tile placed less the penalty, which may be positive or negative, depending on the placed tile value and number of tiles drawn.
 If none of these three tiles can be placed the penalty is 25 points.

-If one of the three can be placed the score is the value of the tile less the penalty (may be a plus or minus sum).
+If there are no remaining tiles left to be drawn and a player is unable to place a tile, they lose 10 points.
+For example, if there are two tiles left, a player without a tile to be placed may draw them (receiving a penalty -10 in total for the two tiles drawn), and if that player still has no tile that can be played, the additional end penalty is incurred (total penalty -10 + -10).

-Point scores
+Bonus placement scores

-After placing a tile, add each number on the tile to score.
-(E.g. 5 + 3 + 1 = 9).

-When a player can place a tile that completes a hexagonal shape (i.e. the 6th piece & all 3 numbers match), score the tile's points plus a bonus of 50 points, less any penalty if pieces have been drawn.
-If a player completes two hexagons in one move the player receives 100 points.
+When a player can place a tile that completes a closed hexagonal shape (i.e. the 6th piece & all 3 numbers match), that player receives a bonus of 50 points plus the regular score for a legally placed tile, less any penalty if pieces have been drawn.
+If a player completes two hexagons in one move the player receives a 100 point bonus.

 Bridges are made by matching one side of the tile and the point opposite.
-Score the tile's points plus a 40-point bonus, less any penalty if pieces have been drawn.
+If a bridge is completed or a tile is added to a bridge, that player receives a 40-point bonus in addition to the tile's points, less any penalty if pieces have been drawn.

-If a player is unable to place a tile when none remain to be drawn he loses 10 points.
-If there are two tiles left, he may draw them (penalty 10) and if he still cannot play, the end penalty is incurred (total penalty 10 + 10).
-The round ends when no player can place a tile (whether or not all the face-down tiles have been drawn), or one player runs out of tiles.
-A player who places his last tile gains 25 bonus points, plus the total of all of the remaining tiles his opponents have yet to play.
-If the round ends because no one can place a piece, then the player with the lowest tile total value gains the value in excess of his from each other player, but no bonus.
-(E.g. my tiles’ total value is 15.
-Other players have tile total value 23 - I get 23 - 15 = 8, value 27 - I get 27 - 15 = 12, and so on).